- Overview of the palm oil industry

 Biome is one of the couple dozen brands to be Palm Oil Investigations (POI) approved, which certifies that all of the products they carry are palm oil-free.

 This might be obvious, but we refuse to use any palm or animal-derived ingredients.
-LOA OIL, currently our only product, doesn't contain any water and therefore preservatives and surfactants aren't needed.
+Botanical Beauty Elixir, currently our only product, doesn't contain any water and therefore preservatives and surfactants aren't needed.
 It only contains certified organic and non-GMO ingredients.

 Best of all, we're a POI approved brand.